Collection System Requirements

 In general Legato, patches take the most memory due to the many transition samples.
 If you have little memory, try using sustain patches whenever legato is not needed.

 All our collections provide multiple microphone positions.
 Each position takes about the same amount of sample RAM.
 So if you use 5 positions, the samples will need 5 times as much memory compared to using a single position.

-A neat trick is to compose with one position; then purging all samples when you are done and then enabling additional positions for export.
+A neat trick is to compose with one position; purge all the samples when you are done, and then enable additional positions for export.

 To run a small to medium project with a few legato patches and some basic articulations with one or two microphone positions you should have at least 8 GB RAM.
 16 GB for a medium template would be better to have headroom.

 To host for example a full Berlin Strings template with all articulations we recommend 32 GB RAM.
 If you intend to use a lot of microphone positions and want to use a lot of collections, 64 GB is perfect.

 The disk space required by all our collections after installation is roughly identical to their download size.

 During download and installation, you temporarily need to have free space twice the download size.
 This is because the downloaded files need to be extracted.
 After the installation, the space used by the downloaded files can be freed.
 The process is described in detail in the Installation Guide.

 We generally recommend using SSD (Solid State Drives) for hosting Orchestral Tools collections because these drives provide superior speed and user experience, especially when using multiple microphone positions.
 However, even our large collections like Berlin Strings run fine from regular Hard Drives.